Mysauce1/IDS_706_DE_WK_2/README.md

 3. test_summ_stat_dtype: Checks if the mean age at marriage for both marital status are float data types.

 ## requirements.txt
-Contains dependancies that will be used to make and run the test cases.
+Contains dependancies that will be used to perform the analysis, as well as make and run the test cases.

 ## Makefile
 Runs and formats the test cases.

 # Setup Instructions

+The following instructions are most effective if Visual Studio Code is used as the IDE.

 ## Check for the required files
 These are the files included in the "Required Files" section, and can be found within the repository.